mehdihadeli/go-food-delivery-microservices/readme.md

 > A practical store sample, built with Golang and different software architecture and technologies like **Microservices Architecture**, **Vertical Slice Architecture** , **CQRS Pattern**, **Domain Driven Design (DDD)**, **Event Sourcing**, **Event Driven Architecture**.
 For communication between independent services, We use asynchronous messaging with using RabbitMQ, and sometimes we use synchronous communication for real-time communications with using REST and gRPC calls.

+**You can use this project as a template to build your Backend project in the Go language on top of this project.**

 💡 This application is not business oriented and my focus is mostly on technical part, I just want to implement a sample with using different technologies, software architecture design, principles and all the thing we need for creating a microservices app.

 🌀 This Application is `in-progress` and I will add new features and thecnologies over time.